2017 Boy Scout Winter camp

 Winter Camp is a four-day camp which includes three days of merit badge classes between Christmas and New Year’s.
 This allows units to camp together using the Troop and Patrol method to accomplish their goals under their own leadership.
 An excellent Camp Staff provides program help, guidance, and supervision in the areas of Scout Craft, Nature, and Citizenship, along with many other specialty merit badge subjects.

 The 5K bike trail will be available for use during Winter Camp.
 Please bring your own bikes and helmets.
 Camp Avondale has a limited number of bikes for use.
 We are planning on holding a Polar Bear Plunge for hearty Scouts and Adults.
 This will be your chance to take a dip in a chilly Lake Istrouma.
 The Permission Slip on Page 14 must be filled out by both Parents and Scoutmaster.
-If you have taken the ATV Safety Program you can sign up for trail rides ($25 per person) on the afternoons of Days 2 or 3.
-You can take the ATV Safety Program on Day 1 of Winter Camp at a cost of $40 per person (Scout must be at least 14 years of age).
-A separate ATV release form will be required.
+We will not be offering ATV this Winter Camp.
+As we look forward we will again make that program available.

 The cost of Winter Camp this year will be $210.00 per Scout.
 Any Boy Scout that has attended a long term camp is eligible to participate.
 Scoutmasters are expected to check this prior to signing the registration.